A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 \subsection{Uniform \texorpdfstring{$L^\infty$}{Linfty}-estimates for the Floer equation}

-We derive the uniform $L^\infty$ bounds in the most general case we need, that of a Floer cylinder solving the continuation Floer equation between weakly asymptotically quadratic Hamiltonians with non-degenerate quadratic forms at infinity.
-A similar, more general argument may be found in \cite{AbbondandoloKang2022_SHClarke}.
+We derive the uniform $L^\infty$ bounds in the most general case we need, that of a Floer cylinder solving the continuation Floer equation between asymptotically quadratic Hamiltonians with non-degenerate quadratic forms at infinity.
+The proof of these estimates follows Abbondandolo and Kang's more general treatment in \cite[Section 3]{AbbondandoloKang2022_SHClarke}.

 \begin{defn} Consider a smooth function $\cH\colon\bR\times S^1\times \bR^{2n}\to\bR$, $\cH(s,t,z)=\cH^s_t(z)$, with the following properties. \begin{enumerate} \item The function $\cH$ depends on the $s\in\bR$ coordinate only in a compact interval $\cS\subset\bR$.
 We set $H^0_t(z)=\cH^s_t(z)$ for some (and then all) $s<\min \cS$ and $H^1_t(z)=\cH^s_t(z)$ for some (and then all) $s>\max \cS$. \item There exists a smooth $\bA=\bA^s_t\colon\bR\times S^1\to\Sym(2n)$ such that